Anveio/mturk-engine/ISSUE_TEMPLATE.md

 ## Steps to Reproduce the Problem

-1.
-2.
+1. 2.
 3.

 ## Specifications

-- Mturk Engine version:
+* Mturk Engine version:
-- Are you using the Lite version?
-- Browser:
+* Browser: